IIITLucknowSWEngg/CSAICSBTeam002/SRS.md

 - The system shall support automated testing to ensure that new updates do not introduce regressions.

 ### 5.7 Compliance
-- The system shall comply with relevant data protection regulations, including GDPR.
+- The system shall comply with relevant data protection regulations, including Personal Data Protection Bill (PDPB) and the IT Act, 2000.
 - Payment processing shall adhere to PCI-DSS standards.
 - The system shall include features for user data export and deletion to comply with privacy regulations.